Codecademy/docs/content/git/concepts/reset/reset.md

 The text above indicates the following:

-- The `main` branch is up to date, with the `HEAD` pointing towards the the most recent commit.
+- The `main` branch is up to date, with the `HEAD` pointing towards the most recent commit.
 - There is nothing to commit in the staging area.
 - New changes haven't been made yet in the working tree, hence why it is "clean".